Situational Graphs for Robot Navigation in Structured Indoor Environments: Situational Graphs

 \subsection{Plane Extraction}

 Our plane extraction module receives the raw point cloud measurements from the 3D LiDAR sensor.
 We first downsample the point cloud, and then remove gross outliers by filtering out points outside an interval defined by the average and standard deviation of the distances to the robot.
 This pre-processed point cloud is then passed to the plane segmentation module, that uses sequential RANSAC to detect all planar surfaces and gives a first estimation of their normals.
-In order to avoid the double-side issue mentioned in \cite{lidar_slam_with_plane_adj}, we refer all normal orientations pointing to the LiDAR origin frame $L_t$ by converting the plane normals as in \cite{lips}.
+In order to avoid data association errors due to planar walls having two sides close to each other, known as a double-sided issue \cite{lidar_slam_with_plane_adj}, we refer all normal orientations pointing to the LiDAR origin frame $L_t$ by converting the plane normals to its closed point form representation $\leftidx{^{L_t}}{\mathbf{\Pi}}$ as in \cite{lips}.

 where $\leftidx{^{L_t}}{\mathbf{n}}=[\leftidx{^{L_t}}n_x, \ \leftidx{^{L_t}}n_y, \ \leftidx{^{L_t}}n_z]^\top$ is the plane normal and $\leftidx{^{L_t}}{d}$ is the distance to the origin, both in the LiDAR frame.